West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Satinder Sahota, Interim Assistant Director (West Yorkshire Combined Authority) - 0:14:58

-Yes, so ideally if they can be received from constituent councils within today,
+Yes, so ideally if they can be received from constituent councils within today,that would be amazing from my perspective.

 The sooner we can get this resolved,